Can You Sue If You Were Hit By A Car While Jaywalking?

 Table of Contents

-The short answer to this question is “yes.”
+In many cases, you may be able to pursue a claim if you were hit by a car while jaywalking in California.
 Jaywalking is a violation of the California Vehicle Code.
 But that does not mean that if you are jaywalking and get hit by a car, you can not sue for damages.

-That said, it’s important to understand that your negligence may affect how much compensation you can recover.
+That said, it’s important to understand that your negligence may affect how much compensation you may be able to pursue.
 Read on to learn more about jaywalking laws and how our California pedestrian accident lawyers at Arash Law might be able to help you.

 How Common Are Jaywalking Car Accidents In California?